×

 $ oc patch hyperconverged kubevirt-hyperconverged -n kubevirt-hyperconverged --type json -p '[{"op": "replace", "path": "/spec/featureGates/deployVmConsoleProxy", "value": true}]'

-2. Generate a token by running the following command:
+2. Generate a token by entering the following command:

 $ curl --header "Authorization: Bearer ${TOKEN}" \

-1 Duration can be in hours and minutes, with a minimum duration of 10 minutes.
-Example: 5h30m.
-The token is valid for 10 minutes by default if this parameter is not set.
+The <duration> parameter can be set in hours and minutes, with a minimum duration of 10 minutes.
+For example: 5h30m.
+If this parameter is not set, the token is valid for 10 minutes by default.

 Sample output: